 The PhD Dissertation will focus on a single cohesive theme, consist of one document, and have a single defense.
 Each dissertation will contain three publishable articles.
 Each article must include a substantive review of the literature, and one of the articles may be a Systematic Research Synthesis of the literature.
 The second and third articles will incorporate data from the student's research with one article using quantitative analysis and the other qualitative analysis.
-For the dissertation, these articles will be embedded as the principle substance in a larger document that will include an explanation of the overall method of the study and a critique of the study.
+For the dissertation, these articles will be embedded as the principle substance in a larger document that will include an introductory chapter on the overall method of the study and a concluding chapter that is a critique of the study.

 At the appropriate time candidates will be directed to acquire the Guidelines for Preparing the Dissertation and Thesis and other necessary materials.
-Additional degree completion instructions will be provided to students when they file for graduation.
 The Guidelines contain the procedures to complete the dissertation, an explanation of necessary forms, the semester calendar, and an explanation of fees associated with the process.
+Additional instructions will be provided to students when they file for graduation.